AnserBeg/soft-sme1/docs/ai-assistant/multi-agent-upgrade-task-board.md

 - [ ] Security review

 ### Recommended next task
-Focus on **Phase 2 – Documentation QA subagent** follow-ups: add targeted unit tests and a no-answer escalation runbook to harden the newly wired endpoint before onboarding additional subagents.
+Shift to **Phase 2 – Row-selection subagent** enablement: define the table-selection heuristics, create an execution scaffold, and add planner integration tests so structured queries can move off the orchestrator fallback path.